 - Top your fish taco with your favorite salsa or try this salsa verde.
 Try delicious jalapeño ranch dressing.
 Or sour cream.
 Or taco sauce.
 Or pickled red onions!

 - Don’t care for cabbage?
 Use shredded lettuce instead.

 Reheating & Storage Tips

 Fish tacos are best eaten right away, but if you have leftovers, store the components separately in airtight containers in the fridge for up to two days.
 Reheat the cod in a frying pan or in an air fryer and assemble the tacos when ready to eat.

-The salsa could be made a day in advance and refrigerated.
+The salsa can be made a day in advance and refrigerated.
 Keep in mind you might have to remove some of the juice as it tends to get more juicy as it sits.
 Shred the cabbage and store in a zip top bag.

 More taco recipes